 How long is a psychology degree?

-The BSc Psychology route here at the University is between 3-6 years, depending on your availability to study, as you can choose to study this course as a full time or part time degree in psychology.
+The BSc Psychology route here at the University is between 3-6 years, depending on your availability to study, as you can choose to study this course as a full time or part time psychology degree.
 This gives you the time to not only develop a foundational knowledge of psychology and appropriate research skills.
 You will also be able to develop towards the areas that are of interest to you, and have time to explore career opportunities and areas of expertise, alongside our staff team.

 Are there work placements?